How to create the perfect backyard movie theater

 Jason had previously borrowed a friend's low-cost projector, which was really made for showing PowerPoint presentations at work.
 So we brought a compact Epson Home Cinema 2150 HD projector that's designed for watching movies.

-Some home theater projectors made for indoor use can only produce a vivid picture in a dark or near-dark room.
-The Epson, like most LCD-based projectors, can get pretty bright.
+Since this article was written, the 2150 has been replaced by the 2250.
+Like its predecessor, it can get pretty bright.
 It delivers punchy contrast with accurate, lifelike colors, and can produce a clean, crisp picture on a huge screen, even in less-than-total darkness.
+To learn about other options, read our portable projector buying guide.

 Sony's compact BDP-S6700 Blu-ray player does a great job playing discs, and has built-in Wi-Fi® and streaming apps for Netflix® and Amazon.